ENG 101 ENGLISH COMPOSITION I / 3 credits

 ENG 399 ENGLISH INTERNATIONAL STUDIES COURSE: Variable topics / 1 credit

-Studies of varying topics in English, including a 2-week Nichols trip.
-Prerequisites will vary depending upon course topic.
+Study of varying topics in English.
+Includes a 2-week Nichols trip.
+Prerequisites will vary.

 ENG 433 NINETEENTH-CENTURY BRITISH LITERATURE / 3 credits

 Varying studies of the Romantic or Victorian periods or of selected topics.
 This course may explore comparisons between British and continental works, or between literature and the visual arts.
 Prerequisite: One 300-level ENG literature course and junior standing.
 Prerequisite/corequisite: ENG 363.

 ENG 441 SHAKESPEARE / 3 credits

 Survey of Shakespeare’s comedies, histories, and tragedies using a variety of critical approaches to develop rich and cohesive understandings of the texts.
 Theatre majors who have completed THE 232 are exempt from the ENG 290 prerequisite.
 Prerequisite: One 300-level ENG literature course and junior standing.
 Prerequisite/corequisite: ENG 363.

 This seminar involves reading and discussing the novels and short fiction of William Faulkner, using several critical approaches to enrich discussion.
 Students have the opportunity to take a short excursion to Mississippi to visit sites used in the fiction and tour Faulkner’s home.
 Prerequisite: One 300-level ENG literature course and junior standing.
 Prerequisite/corequisite: ENG 363.